Throckmorton69420/Rad/README.md

 ### Troubleshooting

-**Problem: App is stuck at 0% and never moves.**
+**Problem: App is stuck at 0% or shows a "Failed to Generate Schedule" error.**

-This is almost always an authentication or permissions issue where the Vercel function cannot successfully call the Cloud Run service.
+This is almost always an authentication, permissions, or environment variable issue where the Vercel function cannot successfully call the Cloud Run service or connect to the database.

+1.  **Check Vercel Environment Variables:**
+    -   Go to Vercel settings and ensure **all** variables from the table in Step 3 are present and correct.
+    -   Pay special attention to `SUPABASE_URL` (for the API) vs `VITE_SUPABASE_URL` (for the client).
+They must both be set to the same Supabase URL.
+    -   Ensure `SOLVER_URL` is the correct URL from your Cloud Run deployment.
+    -   Re-check that `GCP_SERVICE_ACCOUNT_KEY_BASE64` was copied correctly without extra characters or line breaks.

-1.  **Check Vercel Function Logs:**
+2.  **Check Vercel Function Logs:**
     -   Go to your Vercel project dashboard.
     -   Click the **"Logs"** tab.
     -   Trigger a schedule generation in your app.
     -   Look for logs from the `/api/solve` function.
 The newly added logging will show detailed trace information.
 Look for any errors, especially messages like "Request failed with status 403" or "401".
-This indicates an authentication failure.
+This indicates an authentication failure between Vercel and Google Cloud.

-2.  **Verify Cloud Run Invoker Permission:**
+3.  **Verify Cloud Run Invoker Permission:**
     -   Go to your `radiology-solver` service in the Google Cloud Console.
     -   Go to the **"Permissions"** tab.
     -   Verify that your `vercel-task-creator@...` service account is listed as a Principal and has the **"Cloud Run Invoker"** role assigned to it.
 If it is missing, add it using the steps in "Part 4.4" above.

-3.  **Check Environment Variables:**
+4.  **Check Cloud Run Environment Variables:**
-    -   In Vercel, double-check that `SOLVER_URL` is the correct URL from your Cloud Run deployment.
-    -   Ensure `GCP_SERVICE_ACCOUNT_KEY_BASE64` was copied correctly and doesn't have extra characters or line breaks.
     -   In your Cloud Run service's **"Revisions"** tab, verify that the `SUPABASE_URL` and `SUPABASE_KEY` environment variables are set correctly for the running revision.
+If they are wrong, the solver will fail to update its status.